ssciwr/vstt/docs/quickstart/create-experiment.rst

 .. figure:: images/trial-screen.png
    :alt: trial settings dialog

-   Dialog to edit the settings for a trial
+   Dialog to edit the settings for a trial.

 Note on "Target indices"
    * if "Target order" is "fixed" then this lists the targets in the order to be displayed